TheAlgorithms/Algorithms-Explanation/en/Ciphers/playfair-cipher.md

       e -> l
 ```

-2. If both the letters are in the same row: Take the letter to the right of each one (going back to the leftmost if at the rightmost position).
+2. If both the letters are in the same row, take the letter to the right of each one (going back to the leftmost only if it's at the rightmost position).

 ```
     Diagraph: "st"